mwojnars/hypertag/docs/index.md

 **Modifiers**

-Hypertag defines _block layout modifiers_: special symbols that can be put at the beginning of a block's headline to change the block's indentation and/or position relative to the previous block.
-There are two types of modifiers: _dedent_ (`<`) and _append_ (`...`).
+Hypertag defines _layout modifiers_: special symbols that can be put at the beginning of a block's headline to change the block's indentation and/or position relative to the previous block.
+There are two types of modifiers: _append_ (`...`) and _dedent_ (`<`).

-The _dedent_ modifier (`<`) decreases the output indentation of a block by one level (makes the indentation equal to the parent's).
-It can be used with all types of blocks, including tagged and control blocks.
+Modifiers cannot be mixed and there can be at most one modifier in a given block.

-The _append_ modifier (`...`) marks a given block as a continuation of the previous block which should be appended to the latter _without_ a newline:
+The _append_ modifier (`...`) marks that a given block is a continuation of the previous block and should be appended to it _without_ a newline:

     i   | word1
     ... | word2